 The SEMIPs R Shiny app offers an easy to use in silico perturbation testing system with several advantages.
 First, it has capability to calculate response activities using large datasets representative of biological systems.
 Second, it leverages the power of SEM to test the relationship among end points in a study and provides users with the flexibility for testing new hypotheses.
 Lastly, it integrates a non-parametric testing procedure for assessing statistical significance.

 This user-friendly app allows quick assessments on genetic interactions and subsequent hypothesis generation without the requirement of extensive knowledge on computation languages and statistical analyses.
 Due to its simplicity in design, this app is limited to a 3-node model fitting capability.
 Models of higher complexity can be tested using the R package MplusAutomation that focuses on automating the SEM modeling which was originally implemented in Mplus (Hallquist and Wiley 2018), a commercial software.
+The MplusAutomation uses open-source R to mirror the commercially available software Mplus and implement this modeling.
+It is designed to automate three major aspects of latent variable modelling, (1) create a group of models (2) run them in batches (3) allow extracting the model fitting statistics.
+Our SEMIPs has a similarity to MplusAutomation, where we implement SEM model in R instead of Mplus for the computational flexibility and backend automation consideration.
+We use the lavaan package, a highly credited/cited package exists in the research community since 2012 to implement the SEM model and extract all the statistics from the modeling output.
+The goal of SEMIPs is to provide a convenient and easy to use tool that bridges bioinformatic assessments and scientists who have minimum computation background for hypothesis generation and inferring biological processes across experimental systems.
+This is achieved by employing Rshiny to render a user’s friendly web front end, as demonstrated in the manuscript.

 Currently, the two-class bootstrap analysis can only be conducted separately.
-Integration of these into the SEMIPs methodology for formulation into a single test will be investigated for future design, development and implementation.
-As noted in the manuscript and mentioned previously, the SEMIPs app has been adopted by researchers in the field with a few papers published recently (Liu, Wang et al. 2019, Wetendorf, Li et al. 2020).
+Integration of these into the SEMIPs methodology for formulation into a single test will be investigated for future design, development, and implementation.
+As noted in the manuscript and mentioned previously, the SEMIPs app has been adopted by wet lab researchers with a few papers published recently (Liu, Wang et al. 2019, Wetendorf, Li et al. 2020).
 We hope that it can serve a wider research community to address additional scientific questions.

 Author Contributions

-JL and PB designed the framework, performed the analyses and drafted the paper.
-LL provided the guidance on SEM, KD developed and draft the Rshiny code, TW provided essential components for T-Score calculation and prepared gene signatures and processed public data, FD, SW and JL conceived the idea, provided overall guidance and oversaw the project progression.
+JYL and PRB designed the framework, performed the analyses, and drafted the paper.
+LL provided the guidance on SEM and wrote part of the manuscript.
+KD developed and draft the Rshiny code.
+TW prepared gene signatures, processed gene expression matrix data, and wrote part of the manuscript.
+SPW wrote part of the manuscript.
+JLL, SPW, and FJD conceived the idea, provided overall guidance, and oversaw the project progression.

 Funding